Spring Barley Varieties for 2020

 New varieties added to the recommended lists are SY Tungsten and Firefoxx.
 SY Tungsten is undergoing tests for both malt distilling and brewing, whilst Firefoxx suits malt distilling.
 Both varieties have excellent treated yield and Firefoxx has earlier maturity compared to Laureate and LG Diablo which is usually a plus in Scottish conditions.

-For brewing markets, the pick of the current options are RGT Planet and Propino, along with newcomer called SY Splendor.
+For brewing markets, the pick of the current options are RGT Planet and Propino, along with a newcomer called SY Splendor.
 All three varieties can also be considered for feed use.
 The preferred feed-only options are Scholar, and a new variety Prospect

 Fiona Burnett & Steve Hoad, SRUC